 We have seen that Kotlin Multiplatform Mobile is a great tool for sharing code between several mobile platforms.
 It also offers the ability to delegate some pieces of code to native implementations, while keeping the core logic of a multi-app project into a single source set.

-A lot of libraries are available, the shared code doesn’t have to be simple model classes: it can be a real feature that has been developed once.
+A lot of libraries are available, the shared code doesn’t have to be simple model classes.
+It can be a real feature that only needs to be developed once.